trickyholley/helloquarto/readme.md

-## Hello Quarto from Tricky!
+## Hello Quarto from Tricky! 💛

 Apparently Quarto is a multi-language publishing system that is popular with data scientists!
 Who'da thunk?
 This basic page is just me trying out Posit's Connect Cloud.
-README is a copy of the QMD file.

 ```r
 addressee <- "Quarto"